tfpauly/privacy-proxy/draft-pauly-httpbis-geoip-hint.md

 that looks up the client's IP address in a geo-IP database.
 The client MUST NOT use GPS.
 The client hint value MUST NOT be more precise or detailed than what can be inferred from the user’s IP address.
+When the client is routing traffic through a proxy or a VPN, the IP address used to generate this geolocation hint MUST be an address that is presented upstream beyond the proxy or VPN (in other words, the "egress IP address").
+The proxy or VPN's selection of this egress IP address MAY have been based on the client's original un-proxied IP address, but any hints that the client presents to servers beyond a proxy or VPN MUST NOT reveal more geolocation information that would be possible to determine from looking up information about the egress IP address itself.

 The client MAY include the client hint header in requests to the server after the server has explicitly opted in to receiving the